4WD MODIFICATIONS - TECH TORQUE

-No more small diesels
+No more car diesels

-Volvo CEO Hokan Samuelsson has said that the carmaker will progressively replace its diesel engines over the next few years:
+Volvo CEO Hokan Samuelsson said that the carmaker will progressively replace its diesel engines over the next few years:

 “The petrol hybrid is a very attractive alternative to a diesel engine, offering much lower CO2 levels, but with similar performance.